 İzmir / Turkey

-Sunel, founded in 1939 and is owned by Gurel Family, is one of Turkey's oldest leaf tobacco dealers.
+Sunel was founded by the Gürel family in 1939 and is Turkey's oldest leaf tobacco dealer.

 Turkey, left with the responsibility of compensating the Empires debts, in this case to England, was in search of ways to generate a method of payment to its creditor.